Thadzy/Thadzy-Obsidian/Resources/Differentiation.md

 # Cues
-Why I have to use chain rule
+Why I have to use chain rule?
+Ans when it h
 # Summary
 ```